joshualagat/spaceinvading/README.md

 # spaceinvading
-A space invader game I made using Pygame from a TechWithTim Tutorial.
+A space invader game I made in just a weekend using the pygame python library.

+**An executable installer will be available in future versions.